choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 We've recently added optional type hints to outputs in DDLs and I strongly suggest you take a look at the DDL files you're intending to use and add output hints.
 You should also review the code and ensure that the output types don't vary, if an item vary and you cannot fix that scenario then leave it untyped so Go will give you *interface{}* instances which you can then handle via *reflect*.

-Here's a sample fixup I did of the class [puppet agent](https://github.com/choria-plugins/puppet-agent/pull/41/files) as an example.
+Here's a sample fixup I did of the class [puppet agent](https://github.com/choria-plugins/puppet-agent/pull/41/files) as an example, it's easier than it sounds!

 ## Generating the client

-We'll look at building a custom utility to do what *mco rpc puppet disable message="testing golang" -W customer=acme* does, but using the new Go generated client, we'll also show how to do things like batching and finally custom discovery.
+We'll look at building a custom utility to do what `mco rpc puppet disable message="testing golang" -W customer=acme` does, but using the new Go generated client, we'll also show how to do things like batching and finally custom discovery.

 ```nohighlight
 $ mkdir -p puppet/disable